Cheetos: Marketing

-The first Cheetos mascot was the animated Cheetos Mouse, which debuted in early 1971.
+The first Cheetos mascot was the animated Cheetos Mouse, which debuted in early 1971, around the same time as Cheetos Puffs.
 The Cheetos Mouse spoke with an upper class accent, and typically wore a three piece suit.
 He used the slogans "Chee-tos.
 Cheese that goes crunch!" and several years later, "Hail Chee-sar!".
 The Cheetos Mouse was seen in television commercials, print ads and used for various promotional Cheetos merchandise until the character was phased out around 1979.

 The Cheetos brand is commonly recognized by association with its second and current mascot, an anthropomorphic sly, smooth-voiced cartoon cheetah named Chester Cheetah.
 Chester first appeared in television commercials in 1986, known for concluding Cheetos advertisements with slogans, which have evolved over time.
 He used both "The cheese that goes crunch!" and "It ain't easy bein' cheesy" as slogans from 1986 to 1997, and then "Dangerously cheesy" from 1997 onwards.
 In 2003, Chester was first rendered as a computer-generated character in the United States, while continuing to appear in a traditionally animated form in some other countries where the brand is sold.